-Your reaction to Rashômon will likely be determined, at least in part, by your attitude towards Nietzsche’s assertion: “God is dead”.
+Your reaction to Rashômon will likely be determined, at least in part, by your attitude toward Nietzsche’s assertion that “God is dead.”
 Now, if you find that possibility liberating, you could be intrigued by the puzzles of perception presented by Rashômon.
 However, if this pronouncement angers you because it defies your faith in absolute truth, you will probably find Rashômon to be an existential experiment that serves no purpose—a sort of cinematic self-indulgence that makes a virtue of its own doubt.

 In Rashômon, a thief apparently rapes a young woman and murders her husband.
 A fourth person is apparently a witness.
 But to what?
 As we listen to the testimony of all involved (the dead man speaks though a medium) it becomes increasingly impossible to answer this question with any certainty.
 We have to wade through the contradictions, omissions and confusion to try to determine the truth, a feat made more difficult by the fact that none of the participants is particularly trustworthy.
 By the end of the movie, our emotions have been rubbed raw because we have been unable to empathize with a particular version of events.
 We finish in a moral quandary for we are no closer to determining the ‘objective’ truth than we were at the start of the film.